Biomedical Clinical Engineering Partnership (BiCEP)

 Students will be responsible for their own transportation to and from the clinic.
 All clinical sites will be in San Luis Obispo and a reasonable distance from the university.

 After completing the SIDE/CLINEX program, students engage with the undergraduate BMED curriculum by presenting their experiences and project prototypes in lower-division courses, developing classroom applications in upper-division courses, and acting as clients along with their clinical mentors for senior design projects.

 Participants are expected to engage in a selection of these activities as part of their BiCEP experience.

-Undergraduate students in the Biomedical Engineering program are eligible to apply if they have completed the following coursework: BMED 212, EE 201, ME 212, CE 204
+Undergraduate students in the Biomedical Engineering program are eligible to apply if they will have completed the following coursework by Summer: BMED 212, EE 201, ME 212, CE 204

 You can apply to participate by clicking the link below and providing the following application materials:

 A personal statement.
 A letter describing why you are interested in enrolling in the Clinical Immersion Program, why you would be a good candidate for the program, and how it will benefit your future studies and career.

 Unofficial transcripts.
 A PDF copy of your student center transcript.

 A reference/recommendation.
 Provide the name and email address of someone who can speak to your professionalism and abilities as an engineer.